VirtusLab/scala-cli/website/docs/cookbooks/scala-package.md

   ./DetectOsApp
 -->

-Bootstrap format require, that `java` command is available in the `PATH` and access to internet.
+Lightweight JARs require the `java` command to be available, and access to internet if dependencies need to be downloaded.

 ```bash
 # Run DetectOsApp on MacOs